DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/quickstart/push.md

-1. Enter the user name and password set when creating managed Harbor to enter native Harbor
+1. Enter the username and password set when creating managed Harbor to enter native Harbor